Special Education Programs

 TRANSITIONAL KINDERGARTEN (TK)

-Litchfield Elementary School has a Transitional Kindergarten (TK) program which is designed to bridge the transition from preschool and kindergarten for students who require more individualized support.
-TK follows the same curriculum as the general education kindergarten classrooms but does so with a smaller student to staff ratio and more intense supports and gradual inclusion plan.
+Barbara B. Robey Elementary School has a Transitional Kindergarten (TK) program which is designed to bridge the transition from preschool and kindergarten for students who require more individualized support.
+TK follows the same curriculum as the general education kindergarten classrooms but does so with a smaller student to staff ratio and more intense support and gradual inclusion plan.
 The goal of this program is to prepare the students to successfully transition to a general education first grade classroom with resource support services, as needed.

 CHAT STARS